Will762/image-search/README.md

 It's designed to be easily extensible to more providers.
 To do that one must simply:
 - Add a variable on the front-end that will add the provider into the search parameters of the fetch (this variable also keeps track of "remaining" results from the search, ensuring we don't a request a page of results that doesn't exist)
+- add the API authorization key to vercel
-- add the endpoint into the "back-end" (which is a Vercel serverless function, a node runtime environment)
+- add the endpoint into the "back-end" (which is a Vercel serverless function, a node runtime environment), along with the appropriate authorization key refernce from Vercel and method (header / param)
 - normalize the data sent to the front-end

 It has infinite scroll – for when you need to mainline cat content.